TheFox/smtpd/README.md

 At the moment there are two Event Triggers.

-- `TRIGGER_MAIL_NEW`: will be triggered when a Client has finished transmitting a new email.
+- `TRIGGER_NEW_MAIL`: will be triggered when a Client has finished transmitting a new email.
 - `TRIGGER_AUTH_ATTEMPT`: will be triggered when a Client wants to authenticate.
 Return a boolean from the callback function whether the authentication was successful or not.

 ## Examples